-- Scrape the area with a fingernail or use tweezers to remove it.
+- Scrape the area with the edge of a credit card or straight edge object to remove it.

-- Don't pinch the stinger -- that can inject more venom.
+- Don't pinch the stinger or use tweezers -- that can inject more venom.

 2. Control Swelling